DamareonC/NEdit/README.md

 NEdit is text editing software made with Java and Java Swing, using the [FlatLaf](https://www.formdev.com/flatlaf/) Look and Feel.
 It is used for simple file editing, allowing for creating, opening, and saving files.

-In the future, there will be UI changes and support for shortcuts and more editing features (e.g. find/replace).
+In the future, there will be more editing features (e.g. find/replace).

 ## Prerequisites